Tag Archives: Gil Kane

 Welcome back to “Isla Nubar” (misspelled like this on the contents page) and Dark Horse International‘s UK version of Jurassic Park from 1993, edited by Dick Hansom.
 A rather strange cover by Gil Kane and George Perez, given how no dinosaurs have escaped yet.
 It’s a mishmash of named characters and extras, including a rather red-faced man in the middle.
 Maybe the raptor is holding his nose.

 Inside is the second 28-page chapter of Topps Comics‘ adaptation and a few extras, something we were accustomed to this side of the pond.
 First up is an advertisement for John Williams‘ soundtrack album.
 I owned the CD at the time and have been listening to it on Apple Music while reading these.
 There’s a competition for glow-in-the-dark stickers, a somewhat unimpressive prize compared to later ones I remember.
-No comics checklist this month, instead a glance at the other titles currently in publication.
+No comics checklist this issue, instead a glance at the other titles currently in publication.

 The strip continues adding to existing scenes while moving others about in order to adapt the film to the medium, something I discussed in more depth last time.
 This chapter begins where we left off in the midst of that iconic brachiosaur scene and there’s quite a lot of additional dialogue from Michael Crichton’s novel, such as Dr Alan Grant‘s and Dr Ellie Satler‘s further observations.